 - Put a check in the box next to Disable script debugging (Note: Later versions will distinguish between 'Internet Explorer' and 'Other'.
 When given these options, select both.)

 - Remove the check in the box next to Display a notification about every script error if this box is currently checked.

 - Click OK to confirm your changes.

 This does not actually fix the problem, it merely stops the window telling you about it from coming up.
 In order to actually fix the problem, the code of the script needs to be modified so that it does not produce errors.
 This cannot usually be done by an end user, and instead needs to be done by the administrator for the webpage that the error is occurring on.

-Note: Some users have reported that after trying the above steps, as well as the additional steps from Microsoft below, they discovered the problem was malware related.
-Before attempting the additional steps below, you should run a full virus scan.
+Note: Some users have reported that after trying the above steps they discovered the problem was malware related.
+So if all the previous steps fail you should run a full virus scan.